How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Reports Snapshot Showing a Range of Data and Information

-As you can see in the graph above, you’ll only be able to view data from the point at which your GA4 account was created (on April 29, in this case).
-To view older data, you need to switch back to your UA property.
+As you can see in the graph above, you’ll only be able to view data from where your GA4 account was created (on April 29, in this case).
+You need to switch back to your UA property to view older data.

 Step 4.
 Do You Need a New GA4 Tracking Code (Site Tag)?